namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - first ipad,
 - first iphone
 - first palm pilot? (tungsten second?)
-- first skateboard, and stopped it
+- first skateboard, and stopped it, from letgo.com i think
 - started using  CarbManager
 -  driving licenss
 - zipcar membership (DC)
 - nightguard, 2022?,3?,4?
 - First Clojure code in production?
 - First meetup.com attended?
-- First git repo?
+- First github repo?
 (2011?)
 - First code written? (javascript in, hmm, 1997 ishh? some webpage for boyscouts something?
 I wanted to make a funny animation, and was really into this tutorial by )
 - hung up that whiteboard, first time?
 - hung up cool painting Gabe found outside, in Bushwick apartment